 The planning phase covers test preparation.
-Firms will collaborate with regulators to determine testing expectations, and review business and technical processes to ensure assessment of appropriate systems.
+For regulator-led testing, firms should collaborate with regulators to determine testing expectations, and review business and technical processes to ensure assessment of appropriate systems.
 Firms will articulate the scope of the test based on their own business processes and the business functions associated with the testing expectations.
 A business level description of scope will enable the firm to test systems based upon on their own evaluation of that business function.
+Regulators planning to utilize mutual recognition of tests across multiple locations would need to find the common systems/line of businesses and technologies which they want to test across multiple geographies governed by various regulators.
+Firms would need to agree with the lead supervisor and supervisors of other locations on the scope of the test.